 When you first start out in newborn photography there are so many things which can be confusing.
 Getting it right can take years of trial and error.
 One of those things is the Posing Bag set up for your newborn photography session.

-This is one of those situations where there is no “one size fits all”.
-We all have different styles for one, but also different, budgets, spaces to work in and working arrangements.
-Some people have a dedicated photography studio outside their home, others have a studio set up in their home and other’s are travelling to clients homes.
+This is one of those situations where there is no “one size fits all” solution.
+We all have different styles, but also different budgets, spaces to work in and working arrangements.
+Some people have a dedicated photography studio outside their home; others have a studio set up in their home and others are travelling to clients’ homes.
 The important thing here is to work out what is going to work best for you when posing on the bean bag and customise your requirements to suit.

 When using artificial light, the principles are the same in terms of how you setup your posing bag and your light.
 However, once again, this depends on the size and strength of your light, as you can see here.

 A great tip for getting a nice smooth background on the posing bag is to use blankets that have a little stretch in them.
 This allows you to pull them nice and tight when you’re clamping them to your background stand.
-This will reduce any unwanted creases and save you so much time in photoshop.
+This will reduce any unwanted creases and save you so much time in Photoshop.

 Underneath my posing blanket, are 4 Ikea fleece blankets doubled over to create a nice, smooth, thick layer between the posing bag and the baby.
 This is to also hide the supports I use to keep the baby in position when posing.

 I hope this helps with your aim to create your own perfect bean bag set up.
 Remember, your set up should be based on your needs and your processes.
 What works for me, will be different for you, and that’s ok.